-The Council should consider adopting this Project Implementation Plan.
-Recognizing that the Plan will be a work in progress, at least until the design is fully completed, adoption will be a commitment to essential design, schedule and financing elements of the project.
+Recognizing that the Plan will be a work in progress, at least until the design is fully completed, adoption by the Council will be a commitment to essential design, schedule and financing elements of the project.
 This commitment will be a reassurance to the community in planning for the future.